God's algorithm: Examples

-Well-known puzzles fitting this description are mechanical puzzles like Rubik's Cube, Towers of Hanoi, and the 15 puzzle.
+Well-known puzzles fitting this description are mechanical puzzles such as Rubik's Cube, the Tower of Hanoi, and the 15 puzzle.
 The one-person game of peg solitaire is also covered, as well as many logic puzzles, such as the missionaries and cannibals problem.
-These have in common that they can be modeled mathematically as a directed graph, in which the configurations are the vertices, and the moves the arcs.
+These have in common that they can be modeled mathematically as a directed graph, in which the configurations are the vertices, and the moves are the arcs.

 Mechanical puzzles

 n-Puzzles

 The Fifteen puzzle can be solved in 80 single-tile moves or 43 multi-tile moves in the worst case.
-For its generalization the n-puzzle, the problem of finding an optimal solution is NP-hard.
-Therefore, whether a practical God's algorithm for this problem exists remains unknown, but appears unlikely.
+For its generalization the n-puzzle, the problem of finding an optimal solution is NP-hard, so it is not known whether there is a practical God's algorithm.

 Towers of Hanoi

 For the Towers of Hanoi puzzle, a God's algorithm is known for any given number of disks.
-The number of moves is exponential in the number of disks ($2^n-1$).
+The number of moves increases exponentially with the number of disks ($2^n-1$).

 Rubik's Cube

-An algorithm to determine the minimum number of moves to solve Rubik's Cube was published in 1997 by Richard Korf.
+An algorithm to determine the minimum number of moves to solve Rubik's Cube was published in 1997 by Richard E. Korf.
 While it had been known since 1995 that 20 was a lower bound on the number of moves for the solution in the worst case, Tom Rokicki proved in 2010 that no configuration requires more than 20 moves.
-Thus 20 is a sharp upper bound on the length of optimal solutions.
+Thus, 20 is a sharp upper bound on the length of optimal solutions.
 Mathematician David Singmaster had "rashly conjectured" this number to be 20 in 1980.